-With mobile number portability, the pain of changing a mobile number is gone.
-Now you can keep same number , but can change mobile operator to enjoy better services.
-Full form mentions , portability.
-So changing mobile operator is called porting mobile number from one service provider to other.
+With mobile number portability or MNP, the pain of changing a mobile number is gone.
+You can keep the same number but switch the mobile operator to enjoy better services.
+The full form mentions portability.
+So changing a mobile operator is called porting a mobile number from one service provider to another.

-There are countries like India, where roaming is applicable to a mobile number if it changes a significant location with in a country.
-E.g if some one is living in Delhi and his employment location changes to Pune.
-Earlier to MNP, if a person want to keep the same number, he has to but at least roaming pack to reduce the phone bills.
-With MNP, mobile number can be changed from one location to other with in a country.
+There are countries like India where roaming applies to a mobile number if it changes a significant location within a country.
+E.g., if someone lives in Delhi and his employment location changes to Pune.
+Earlier to MNP, if a person wants to keep the same number, he has to buy at least a roaming pack to reduce the phone bills.
+With MNP, a mobile phone number can be changed from one location to another within a country.
 So that national roaming charges can be removed.

 Subscriber Profile Migration:

 A subscriber profile is configured in the HLR.
-HLR is database along with a software application.
+HLR is a database along with a software application.
 It keeps the subscriber record.
 When a new sim card is purchased.
-The HLR is update for new sim card with new IMSI.
-After MNP the imsi changes of subscriber.
-The new imsi, belongs to new mobile operator.
-The HLR of new operator configured with new imsi with the older msisdn.
-All services are control from new HLR.
+The HLR is updated for a new sim card with a new IMSI.
+After MNP, the IMSI changes of a subscriber.
+The new IMSI belongs to the new mobile operator.
+The HLR of the new operator is configured with its own new IMSI with the older MSDN.
+All services after MNP are controlled by the new HLR.

-For porting a number to other mobile operator, there is a mnp process.
-The mnp process involves, deactivating and removing subscriber from current service provider and to configure and activate from new service provider.
-Before moving to new one, the bills from existing service provider should be cleared.
+For porting a number to another mobile operator, there is an MNP process.
+The MNP process deactivates and removes a subscriber from the current serving operator and configures and activates the new service provider.
+Before moving to the new one, the subscriber clears the bill with the existing mobile operator.

-If applicant is eligible, the signed copy of document is required by the mobile operator.
+- If the applicant is eligible, the mobile operator requires a signed copy of the documents.

-New mobile operator issues the sm card to the subscriber.
+- The new mobile operator issues the sim card to the subscriber.

-Old sim card gets deactivated and new sim cards cards gets activated.
+- Old sim card gets deactivated, and new sim cards get activated.

-For more details in India you can visit TRAI website.
+- For more details in India, you can visit the TRAI website.

-Before MNP, from a mobile number or MSISDN, the serving operator can be identified.
-From country code and from network code present in MSISDN, a call or sms can be sent to the serving mobile network operator.
-For example, if a Vodafone subscriber dials a Airtel New Delhi India subscriber.
-Based on country code, the message for call first reaches to the India, then based on network code call reaches to the Airtel Delhi GMSC.
+THE SERVING OPERATOR CAN BE IDENTIFIED before MNP, from a mobile number or MSISDN.
+From the country code and network code present in MSISDN, a call or SMS can be sent to the serving mobile network operator.
+For example, if a Vodafone subscriber dials an Airtel New Delhi India subscriber.
+Based on country code, the message for a call first reaches India, then based on network code call reaches the Airtel Delhi GMSC.

-Now after the MNP, mobile number and network operator don’t have any correlation.
-This leads to maintain a MNP database.
-When a call or sms originates, it queries to MNP database.
+After the MNP, a mobile number and network operator don’t correlate.
+This leads to maintaining an MNP database.
+Then a call or SMS originates, and it queries the MNP database.
 Then routes to the serving operator.
-For example, if a subscriber is called, which is now an Airtel subscriber after MNP .
-Before MNP, it was a Vodafone subscriber.
-Call first reaches to the Vodafone, then a MNP database lookup is performed and call is routed to the Airtel.
+For example, if a subscriber is called, which is now an Airtel subscriber after MNP, before MNP, it was a Vodafone subscriber.
+The call first reaches Vodafone, then an MNP database lookup is performed, and the call is routed to Airtel.